modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 - `_bootstrap`: contains a file, index.php, to get your workspace setup.
 It will register your module within Commerce, set up system settings (located inside `_build/data/settings.php`), and configure namespaces.
 - `_build`: contains two primary files: build.schema.php and build.transport.php.
 The build schema file parses your schema which can contain definitions to extend built in commerce objects as well as making custom tables.
 The build transport file is used when you are ready to build a transport package of your module.
 - `core/components/commerce_doodleproduct`: contains everything that makes the module work.
-This is where you'll spend most of your time developing your module.
+This is where you will spend most of your time developing your module.

 Uou will need to transfer these folder into your MODX installation's root directory.

 ### Package Details

-Once you run the build schema file later on in this guide, it will automatically generate the files needed.
+Once you run the build schema file later on in this guide, it will automatically generate the files to make your product.
 These files include package details, such as your name and email.
-This can be customized by editing the build schema file and replacing "Copyright 2018 by Your Name \<your@email.com\>" with your details.
+This can be customized by editing the build schema file and replacing "Copyright 2018 by Your Name \<your@email.com\>" with your name and email address.

 ### Namespace

 The skeleton uses the ThirdParty namespace by default.
 Currently, there is no way to automatically change this during project creation, so you will need to edit a few files.
 Let's change the namespace from ThirdParty\Doodleproduct to Doodles\DoodleProduct.

 The files that will have to changed are:

 - `_bootstrap/index.php` on line 108